 6. If It’s Possible To Delegate – Do It

-- “I’ll spend more time to explain than to do by my own”
+- “I’ll spend more time explaining than to do by my own”

 - “It’s inconvenient to ask colleagues to do this job”

-- “Thanks to doing everything on my own, I feel being indispensable”
+- “Thanks to doing everything on my own, I feel indispensable”

-- “I don’t believe that subordinates can deliver the task as good, as I can”.
+- “I don’t believe that subordinates can deliver the task as well, as I can”.